As John Cage proposed certain rigid parameters of time disci-

 Posture erect with back and spine straight, top of the head sup-

-arms resting palms down on thighs…so that that back bone’s
+arms resting palms down on thighs…so that the back bone’s

 abdomen and belly relaxed,